Skip to main content

 Regression with Linear Models

-Regression is a type of supervised learning used to predict continuous numerical values.
+Regression is a type of *upervised learning used to predict continuous numeric values.

-Unlike classification, where we predict categories, regression estimates a numeric output based on input features.
+Unlike classification, which predicts categories, regression focuses on estimating a quantitative outcome based on input features.

 • Predicting house prices based on square footage